ncolomer/WaterTankMonitor/README.md

 The project is hosted on [Hackaday.io](https://hackaday.io/project/199023-water-tank-monitor).
 See this [blogpost](https://hackaday.io/project/199023-water-tank-monitor/details) for more details about the designing and building process.

 ## Features
-- get readings from an A02 ultrasonic sensor (UART)
+- get distance readings from an A02 ultrasonic sensor (UART)
-- display level percentage on a 0.91" SSD1306 OLED screen (I2C)
+- display water level percentage on a 0.91" SSD1306 OLED screen (I2C)
 - onboard push button to turn on display (incl. off timer)
-- report readings to a Zigbee [PTVO firmware](https://ptvo.info) (UART) for integration with any home automation software
+- report readings to a Zigbee [PTVO firmware](https://ptvo.info) (UART) for integration with home automation software

 # PCB